National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 The onset of behavioral disturbance from anthropogenic noise depends on both external factors (characteristics of noise sources and their paths) and the receiving animals (hearing, motivation, experience, demography) and is also difficult to predict (Southall et al. 2007).

-The proposed project area is not believed to be a prime habitat for marine mammals, nor is it considered an area frequented by marine mammals.
+The proposed project area is not believed to be a prime habitat for marine mammals, nor is it considered an area Start Printed Page 9381frequented by marine mammals.
 Therefore, behavioral disturbances that could result from anthropogenic noise associated with SF-OBB construction activities are expected to affect only a small number of marine mammals on an infrequent basis.

 Currently NMFS uses 160 dB re 1 μPa (rms) at received level for impulse noises (such as impact pile driving, mechanic splitting and pulverizing) as the onset of marine mammal behavioral harassment, and 120 dB re 1 μPa (rms) for non-impulse noises (vibratory pile driving, saw cutting, drilling, and dredging).
 For the WSDOT's proposed Orcas Island and Friday Harbor ferry terminal dolphin replacement construction projects, only the 120 dB re 1 μPa (rms) threshold is considered because only vibratory pile removal and pile driving would be used.